earloc/sample_db-tests/README.md

 #### singleton
 The global (singleton-) database is used.
-This approachmay suffer from tests mutating shared state.
+This is the "fastest" approach when it comes to test-execution, but may suffer from tests mutating globally shared state.
-To get a stable enough experience, testcontainers should be setup and torn down on each run, which might take a while.
+To get a stable enough experience, testcontainers should be setup and torn down on each run, which adds a lot of overhead again.

 ```typescript